-- Payment Shock is the industry term for the increase in monthly mortgage payments generally caused by changing interest rates.
+- Payment Shock is the industry term for the increase in monthly mortgage payments caused by increasing interest rates.

-- Cap is any clause that sets a limitations on the amount and or the frequency of rate and payment changes.
+- Cap is any clause that sets a limitation on the amount and or the frequency of rate and payment changes.

 Fixed or adjustable mortgage

 In a low interest rate market, homeowners tend to refinance away from an adjustable rate mortgage to a fixed rate mortgage to lock in a low interest rate for years to come.
 If you are planning to stay in the house for a short period, refinancing with an adjustable rate loan at a lower interest rate is a good option to consider.
 The benefit of a fixed interest rate mortgage is the security of fixed payments for the duration of the loan.
 The advantage of an adjustable rate mortgage is the lower monthly payments.
 Let’s get started

 Residential mortgages that exceed the $484,350 limit set by Fannie Mae and Freddie Mac are considered jumbo mortgages.
 Jumbo mortgages are usually priced .25 to .50 percent higher than conforming mortgages.

 Both jumbo and conforming loans are offered as fixed and adjustable rate mortgages.